Tom Ibarra: Biography

 In 2016 he won the Young Hope Action Jazz at the "Springboard Action Jazz" with his band.
 The same year he was invited on stage at the Saint Emilion Jazz Festival by Marcus Miller.

-In 2017 he won the famous LetterOne Rising Stars Jazz Award.
+In 2017 he won the LetterOne Rising Stars Jazz Award.

-In 2018 Tom Ibarra shared the stage again with Marcus Miller and his band in June at Leopolis Jazz Festival (Ukraine) Marcus Miller feat.
-Tom Ibarra @ Leopolis Jazz festival Ukraine 2018, then in July at Jazzopen in Stuttgart (Germany) Marcus Miller feat.
-Tom Ibarra @ Jazzopen Stuttgart 2018.
+In 2018 Ibarra shared the stage with Marcus Miller and his band in June at Leopolis Jazz Festival (Ukraine), then in July at Jazzopen in Stuttgart (Germany).